 Application in concrete demolition and special demolition

 In special demolition, tearing force is used to separate components in a controlled manner: beam bearings are exposed and opened with concrete demolition shears, slab panels are split along drill patterns with hydraulic splitter, and reinforcement is then cut with steel shears.
 In areas with strict vibration and noise requirements (special demolition), splitting permits a progressive exceedance of local tensile strength with minimized collateral influence.
 In tunnel construction and rock excavation, tearing-force-guided splitting supports progression along jointed zones; tool design follows the desired crack line.
-These methods align with best practices in concrete demolition and deconstruction.
+Sequencing of cuts and splits, controlled debris management, and pre-weakening of secondary load paths reduce unexpected crack branching.

 Planning: from tearing force to tool selection